jinh48/CSE-163-Final-Project/project/README.md

 https://data.seattle.gov/dataset/Housing-Cost-Burden-by-Race/2cxc-b9bd

 Jin Ning's NOTE:
-- (everything on scripts) Our reading on file path is basic on our computer since we run them locally.
+-(everything on scripts) Our reading on file path is basic on our computer since we run them locally.
 So change to appropiare the file path in order to run on your computer.
 -(Task 2 folder) for some odd reason, my computer doesn't recognize the dataset file path anymore.
 All the python scripts for Task 2 was running fine and no errors; however, just yesterday and today (as on August 17 and 18), the script wasn't recognizing the file path anymore, and there wasn't a slight change in my code scripts nor I had moved the dataset around.
 So, therefore, I was unable to make a test case for Task 2 unfortunately.I was using the latest version of Sypder with Python 3.7.
 -(Task 1 and 3 folder) One of Ruofeng dataset would be missing here ('SPD_Crime_Data__2008_Present.csv') since his dataset contains about 174 mb.
 Which is strange since Jin's version of that SPD data can mangae to upload it here.